practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 <br/>

-I picked up more high-level Factor as an alternative to more low-level [Forth](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/06%20-%20stack-oriented%20languages/Forth#from-forth-to-factor) to implement my microbenchmark program.
+At first, I picked up more high-level Factor as an alternative to more low-level [Forth](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/06%20-%20stack-oriented%20languages/Forth#from-forth-to-factor) to implement the microbenchmark program.

 This language even has Haskell-style monads implemented: [monads vocabulary](https://docs.factorcode.org/content/vocab-monads.html)